 Many of our faculty direct active research programs providing stimulating research projects for students in chemistry, biochemistry, biology and related disciplines.
 Our faculty are often supported by external research grants, and publications share authorship with undergraduate and graduate students.

 The department is housed in two state of the art buildings with a complete range of modern instrumental equipment that is used directly by students in pursuit of their training.
 Direct hands on use not only provides opportunities for answering research questions, but also provides the opportunity for advanced training with modern instrumentation.

 We offer a strong program with a substantial emphasis on novel research and defense of a thesis.
-Our MS Chemistry and Biochemistry graduates often go on to Ph.D. and professional programs, while others pursue careers in industrial settings or teaching.
-Catalog descriptions of these degrees can be found at MS Chemistry and MS Biochemistry.
+Our M.S.
+Chemistry and Biochemistry graduates often go on to Ph.D. and professional programs, while others pursue careers in industrial settings or teaching.
+Catalog descriptions of these degrees can be found at M.S.
+Chemistry - catalog and M.S.
+Biochemistry - catalog.